 In today’s fast-paced environment, stress and anxiety are inevitable.
 People of all ages experience emotional stress and anxiety because of their unhealthy lifestyles.
+One reason this continues to grow is our 24/7 connectivity, and our dangerous habit to seek validation on social media.
 A lot of people tend to ignore the importance of maintaining and improving their mental health.
 People suffering from various mental illnesses tend to develop chronic diseases due to their poor mental health.
-Instead of taking over the counter antidepressants or drugs, it is better to control these symptoms naturally at home.
+Instead of taking over-the-counter antidepressants or drugs, it is better to control these symptoms naturally at home.
 You can even get professional help if you don’t know how to improve mental health and cure it yourself.

 Whether you are diagnosed with clinical depression or feeling low due to lack of physical activity because of the lockdown.
 You can improve your physical and mental health by making small changes in your lifestyle and daily routine.
 Similarly, if you are already suffering from a chronic illness, you can control it to a great extent by improving your mental health.
 In this article, we will discuss the strong relationship between a person’s psychological and physical health.

 There is no doubt that our brain is responsible for the smooth functioning of our overall body.